minio/docs/source/reference/minio-mc/mc-mirror.rst

    See the Amazon documentation on :aws-docs:`Storage Classes <AmazonS3/latest/dev/storage-class-intro.html>` for more information on S3 storage classses.

+.. mc-cmd:: --summary
+   :optional:

+   On completion, output a summary of the data that was synchronized.

 .. mc-cmd:: --watch, w
    :optional: